 Formation of Limited Partnerships

 LPs are formed in the same way as partnerships.
-In Singapore, the first step in the formation of an LP is registration of the LP with the Accounting and Corporate Regulatory Authority (ACRA).
+In Singapore, the first step in the formation of an LP is to registrater the LP with the Accounting and Corporate Regulatory Authority (ACRA).
 It is advised that those who intend to form an LP seek the services of company formation specialists to speed up the process.
 Fortunately for those who wish to do so, we at Paul Hype Page & Co do have such specialists among our ranks.
 We will do our best to help you set up your Singapore company, whether it be an LP (Limited Partnership), LLP (Limited Liability Partnership), or any other business entity.

 Termination of Limited Partnerships